 Edited by Nur Güzeldere

-This is the first article by an upcoming series about Japan by guest writer Uzay Koldemir for 9 Magazine.
+This is the first article by an upcoming series about Japan for 9 Magazine by our guest writer Uzay Koldemir .
 Uzay also has an article on our website about artificial intelligence which is Artificial Intelligence: Where Is It Taking The Original One?